sagemath/sage-archive-2023-02-01/src/doc/en/bordeaux_2008/modular_forms_and_hecke_operators.rst

 enumerate) to obtain a list of generators [[ref my modular forms book]].

+The list of generators Sage computes is unfortunately large.
+Improving this would be an excellent Sage development project, which would involve much beautiful mathematics.

+UPDATE (March 2012): The project referred to above has been carried out (by several people, notably Hartmut Monien, building on earlier work of Chris Kurth).
+Sage now uses a much more advanced algorithm based on Farey symbols which calculates a *minimal* set of generators.

 ::

     sage: Gamma0(2).gens()
+    ([1 1]
+    [0 1],
+    [ 1 -1]
+    [ 2 -1])
+    sage: Gamma0(2).gens(algorithm="todd-coxeter") # the old implementation
     ([1 1]
      [0 1],
      [-1  0]